dcratliff19/FlyOnTheWall/readme.md

 ```

 # Reporting using the Raw Data
-The following SQL script can be used to run a report on the occurance of dog barks in the data.
+The following SQL script can be used to run a report on the occurrence of dog barks in the data.
 ### Dataset Example:
 ```
 sound	                   class avg(decibel_reading) count(*)